Do Bumble Bees Sting?

 are most likely to use their stingers, plus other facts about bumble bee

 female bumble bees have stingers, are able to sting, and may do so if they feel

-threatened.
-However, male bumble bee
+However, male bumble bees cannot sting.

 Common carder bumble bee foraging on knapweed

 Why don’t male bumble bees sting and when do females use

 - Firstly, the bee sting is a ‘modified ovipositor’

 – or egg-laying tube that is kept concealed in a cavity at the rear end of the

 abdomen when not in use.
 It is used for